disorderedmaterials/dissolve/web/content/examples/argon/step3.md

 Because we've changed some settings, we need to hit the **Regenerate** button to recreate our initial configuration.

 {{< tip text="You can regenerate a configuration at any time, but bear in mind that other quantities calculated by modules may also need to be cleared.
-Remove all of this data to begin a 'clean' run with the **Clear Module Data** option in the **Simulation** menu.">}}
+Remove all of this data to begin a 'clean' run with the **Clear Module Data** option in the **Simulation** menu." />}}

 * * *
 {{< button pos="left" text="Previous Step" path="step2/">}}